 As part of the 2020 Coronavirus Aid, Relief, and Economic Security Act (CARES Act), employees who were receiving state unemployment insurance received an additional \$600 a week for four months.
 The CARES Act also extended unemployment insurance benefits to the self-employed and independent contractors.
 However, these benefits expired on July 31, 2020.
-As of September 14, 2020, the United States House of Representatives and the Senate have not agreed on a new coronavirus stimulus package.
-It is likely that if they do enact a new stimulus package, that it will provide a federal supplement to unemployment insurance benefits.
+The United States House of Representatives and Senate have been in talks about additional stimulus packages, but as of the date of this handbook, they have not agreed on any terms.
+You can call the disaster hotline numbers, listed in the Lawyer Referral Services and Legal Aid chapter of this handbook, for up-to-date information.